Therapy for Emergency Responders

 If you have experienced a single event of trauma such as going on a tough call as an emergency responder or a difficult deployment as a service member, you can participate in EMDR or Cognitive Processing Therapy (CPT).
 CPT is highly effective in mitigating the effects of PTSD, depression and anxiety.
 Give us a call today and we can walk you through what may be best for your individual case and experiences.

-EMDR is provided by Steve and Kerry.
+EMDR is provided by Steve, Kerry, and Gina.

 FAQ